protect your computer, your information, and your identity

 Keep your mac or Windows operating system up-to-date

-Don't click on links in email or Instant Messages that you are not expecting
+Don't click on links in email or messages that you are not expecting

-Links in email and IMs can be used to spread computer viruses to your computer and others on the BC network.
+Links in email and messages can be used to spread computer viruses to your computer and others on the BC network.

 Don't use peer-to-peer file-sharing applications